 At the end of the school year, graduates get to take a field trip that is sponsored by the D.A.R.E. program.
 Past trips have been to the Tennessee Aquarium and Nashville Shores.

-Each year, the D.A.R.E. instructors teach “Stranger Danger” to first graders at La Vergne elementary school.
+Each year, the D.A.R.E. instructors teach “Stranger Danger” to first graders at La Vergne elementary schools.
 The lessons are designed as a precursor to the fifth-grade D.A.R.E. program.
 It allows the students to see the officers in a positive light and teach the dangers of strangers and drugs.